 - Write-access to documents including the changes in JSON patch format

-Alerting - Anomaly detection for your Elasticsearch data
+Alerting - Anomaly detection for your data

-Search Guard comes with an Alerting module that periodically scans the data in your Elasticsearch cluster for anomalies and send out notifications on various channels like Email, PagerDuty, Slack, JIRA or any endpoint that provides a Webhook.
+Search Guard comes with an Alerting module that periodically scans the data in your cluster for anomalies and send out notifications on various channels like Email, PagerDuty, Slack, JIRA or any endpoint that provides a Webhook.

-The Elasticsearch Alerting module provides a fully fledged escalation model so you can choose to send notifications on different channels based on the severity of the incident.
+The Signals Alerting module provides a fully fledged escalation model so you can choose to send notifications on different channels based on the severity of the incident.
 Search Guard will also notify you once an anomaly is not detected anymore and everything is back to normal.